status-im/nimbus-eth2/docs/the_nimbus_book/src/run-a-validator.md

 # Run a validator

-Once your beacon node is [running and synced](./quick-start.md), the next step is to set up a validator.
+Once your beacon node is [running](./quick-start.md), the next step is to set up a validator.

 !!! tip "No validator client needed"
     Unlike other beacon chain clients, Nimbus does not require setting up a separate validator client process - the beacon node can itself perform validator duties.